 - Prepare yourself.
 To prepare physically and emotionally, be more aware of your own anxiety and feelings of inadequacy.
-Learn to sooth yourself through meditation, breathing exercises, and self-talk.
+Learn to soothe yourself through meditation, breathing exercises, and self-talk.
 When you are personally ready, think about what needs to be learned from this loss and then you will be better equipped to help those who are hurting by making a safe haven for them.
-Your approach is what makes the difference: no negative talk, no expectation that they should just get over it a move on, expect time -grief and trauma take time so use that time with them.
+Your approach is what makes the difference: no negative talk, no expectation that they should just get over it and move on, expect time – grief and trauma take time so use that time with them.
 You need to be predictable, stable and available for them.

 - Listen and listen and listen some more- especially at the beginning.
 As time goes by you can gently bring in some soothing strategies.
 Talk about the good memories and share ideas of all that you had learned from the deceased.
 Encourage those struggling with loss to start joining you in this conversation, but absolutely do not give unsolicited advice.
 When they are ready, they will ask for advice.
 If they are not ready, they will not listen to the advice and the feelings of loss will increase.
 You’re not there to solve their problems; your focus should be support and empathy, to be there and to listen.

 - Find a New Normal.
 It is imperative to understand that we all have a different path we are meant to follow.
 When we feel our path is suddenly changed, we need to realize that maybe this bend was part of the path all along.
 We make choices daily that affect our view of that path – we can choose to find the good in all of life or we can choose to continually feel the pain everyday.
 In reality that pain never goes away completely, but it can remind us of all the good or of the blessings.
 Just don’t forget, we need to take the time to grieve.